 Reagents are products used in hospital laboratories to detect various characteristics or abnormalities in blood samples.
-Sanquin was one of the first producers of blood group reagents.
-We develop a broad range of blood group and immune reagents in our own research facilities and diagnostic laboratories.
+Sanquin Reagents (part of Gilde Healthcare since October 2022) was one of the first producers of blood group reagents.
+They develop a broad range of blood group and immune reagents in their own research facilities and diagnostic laboratories.
 The products are available all over the world.

 An essential part of Sanquin Research's mission is its fundamental, clinical and applied blood transfusion research in all its facets.
 One of the main objectives is the development and constant improvement of Sanquin's entire range of products and services.

 Our staff members provide education and training to poly-technics and universities, medical specialist training, and schooling for blood transfusion physicians and specialists.
 Sanquin offers apprenticeships to university students and laboratory technicians.
 Specialist and post-graduate courses for medical professionals are also available.